Catalog of medicines. Interaction with other drugs

 Pharmacodynamics

 An antiviral agent from the group of nucleoside analogues.
-It has a selective effect on HIV-1 and HIV-2 (including strains of HIV-1 resistant to zidovudine, lamivudine, zalcitabine, didanosine and nevirapine).
-By inhibiting reverse transcriptase, it leads to RNA chain termination and the termination of viral replication.
+It has a selective effect on HIV-1 and HIV-2 (including HIV-1 strains resistant to zidovudine, lamivudine, zalcitabine, didanosine and nevirapine).
+By inhibiting reverse transcriptase, it leads to RNA chain termination and cessation of virus replication.
 Possible development resistance is associated with genotypic changes in a specific codon region of reverse transcriptase (codons M184V, K65R, L74V and Y115F).
-HIV resistance develops relatively slowly; multiple mutations are needed to increase the IC50 concentration by 8 times.
+HIV resistance develops relatively slowly; multiple mutations are required to increase the IC50 concentration by 8-fold.
 The development of cross-resistance is unlikely.
 Increases the number of CD4 cells in the blood and reduces the concentration of viral RNA (including in the cerebrospinal fluid).

 Pharmacokinetics

-Absorption - high, bioavailability - 83%.
-Cmax - 3 μg / ml, the time to reach Cmax - 1–1.5 hours (after oral administration of the solution and tablets, respectively).
-AUC (within 12 hours after ingestion) - 6 mcg / h / ml.
-Food slows down the absorption of abacavir and reduces Cmax, but does not affect AUC.
-Penetrates through the BBB, the ratio of AUC in the cerebrospinal fluid and plasma is 30-44%.
-Communication with proteins - low.
-It is metabolized in the liver with the participation of alcohol dehydrogenase and the formation of glucuronide conjugates (5"-carboxylic acid and 5"-glucuronide).
-T1 / 2 - 1.5 hours.
-Excretion by the kidneys - 83% (as metabolites) and 2% (unchanged), the rest is excreted through the intestines.
+Absorption is high, bioavailability is 83%.
+Cmax - 3 mcg/ml, time to reach Cmax - 1–1.5 hours (after ingestion of the solution and tablets, respectively).
+AUC (within 12 hours after administration) - 6 mcg/h/ml.
+Food slows the absorption of abacavir and reduces Cmax, but does not affect AUC.
+Penetrates the BBB, the AUC ratio in the cerebrospinal fluid and plasma is 30–44%.
+Protein binding is low.
+Metabolized in the liver with the participation of alcohol dehydrogenase and the formation of glucuronide conjugates (5"-carboxylic acid and 5"-glucuronide).
+T1/2 - 1.5 hours.
+Excretion by the kidneys - 83% (in the form of metabolites) and 2% (unchanged), the rest is excreted through the intestines.

 Use during pregnancy

-Adequate and well-controlled clinical studies of the safety of the use of abacavir during pregnancy and lactation have not been conducted.
+Adequate and well-controlled clinical studies of the safety of abacavir during pregnancy and lactation have not been conducted.

-If necessary, use during pregnancy should weigh the expected benefit of therapy for the mother and the potential risk to the fetus.
+If use during pregnancy is necessary, the expected benefits of therapy for the mother should be weighed against the potential risk to the fetus.

-It is not known if abacavir is excreted in breast milk.
-If necessary, use during lactation should decide on the termination of breastfeeding.
+It is not known whether abacavir is excreted in breast milk.
+If it is necessary to use it during lactation, the issue of stopping breastfeeding should be decided.

 Contraindications for use